ironbee/ironbee/CODESTYLE.md

 * All private functions SHOULD have doxygen documentation such as above.
 Any doxygen documentation in .c or _private.h files is automatically treated as private.
-If a private function must be in a public header file surround it and the code in question with '\@cond internal' and '\@endcond internal'.
+If a private function must be in a public header file surround it and the code in question with '@cond internal' and '@endcond internal'.

 * All callbacks must support callback data.
 Callback data is a `void *` that is provided with the function pointer at registration and is passed as the